Home

 What are website heatmaps used for?

-Identify conversion killers with website heat maps
+Identify conversion killers with website heatmaps

 Heatmaps reveal where users get stuck.
 Is no one scrolling down to your most important call-to-action?
-Do visitors click on items that aren't clickable?
+Do visitors click on elements that aren’t clickable?
 You can immediately see such problems in the heatmap display.

-Optimize the placement of buttons and elements
+Optimise the placement of buttons and elements

 Measure content performance

 Rains found that many users dropped out of the checkout process.
 The figures from Google Analytics showed the problem but not the cause.
-It was only with heat maps and session recordings that the team identified specific weak points:
+It was only with heatmaps and session recordings that the team identified specific weak points:

 • Important buttons were overlooked